 By Taylor Ridderbusch

-Taylor Ridderbusch is Trout Unlimited’s Great Lakes organizer.
-He is based in Michigan.
+Taylor Ridderbusch is Trout Unlimited’s Great Lakes region organizer.
+A native of Wisconsin, he is based in Michigan.